All students enrolled at Catholic College Wodonga, and any child visiting, have a right to feel safe and be safe.

 Child Safety Reporting Process

-Catholic College Wodonga will take appropriate, prompt action in response to all allegations or disclosures of abuse, neglect, inappropriate behaviour or concerns about child safety by reporting all matters to the DHHS Child Protection, the Commission for Children and Young People (CCYP), or the Police, depending on the allegation or disclosure made.
+Catholic College Wodonga will take appropriate, prompt action in response to all allegations or disclosures of abuse, neglect, inappropriate behaviour or concerns about child safety by reporting all matters to the DFFH Child Protection, the Commission for Children and Young People (CCYP), or the Police, depending on the allegation or disclosure made.
 Once a report has been made, a Child Safety Officer will advise Frances Browne, Assistant to the Director, Pastoral Wellbeing, Catholic Education Office.

 The College will respond to all allegations of child abuse in an appropriate manner, including: